How to Migrate Google Drive to Microsoft OneDrive?

 Step 7: Click Link Accounts and Create Export.

-This will take you to your OneDrive login wherein you will be asked to grant permission to Google to access your OneDrive.
-Provide the permissions.
-Once your export is created, Google will email you and also put all that data up on your OneDrive for you, automatically.
+This will take you to your OneDrive login, wherein you will be asked to grant permission to Google to access your OneDrive.
+Provide permissions.
+Once your export is created, Google will email you and also put all that data upon your OneDrive for you, automatically.

 Transferring and migrating data from Google Drive to Microsoft OneDrive is surprisingly easy, regardless of platform.
 Best of all, these methods are straight from the horse’s mouth, as they say, with no third parties in between, no other tools necessary, besides the ones you already have - your desktop and your web browser.